whatisaphone/dustcourse/README.md

     node build/website/index.js

+Then open a web browser to http://localhost:3000/.

 Restart the first command if it crashes.
-Restart the second whenever the server-side the code is modified.
+Restart the second whenever the server-side code is modified.

 ## Building